EOSIO/eosio.cdt/docs/05_best-practices/08_abi/01_abi-code-generator-attributes-explained.md

 * Cannot call `inline actions`.
 * The amount of data returned by read-only queries is limited by the action return value size.
 By default these are set to 256 bytes by `default_max_action_return_value_size`.

-The `eosio-cpp` and `eosio-cc` tools will generate an error and terminate compilation if an action tagged read-only attempts to call insert/update (write) functions.
-However, if the command-line override option `--warn-action-read-only` is used, the `eosio-cpp` and `eosio-cc` tools will issue a warning and continue compilation when write functions are used.
+The `eosio-cpp` and `eosio-cc` tools will generate an error and terminate compilation if an action tagged read-only attempts to call insert/update (write) functions, `deferred transactions` or `inline actions`.
+However, if the command-line override option `--warn-action-read-only` is used, the `eosio-cpp` and `eosio-cc` tools will issue a warning and continue compilation.